Research toolkit modules

 Initiative 2 commercial model — Smart tagging and question linkage layer

-Commercial intent: This layer is positioned as a research governance and methodology enhancement rather than a productivity tool.
+Commercial intent: This layer enhances research governance and methodology.
 It focuses on consistency, defensibility, and auditability of scoring and criteria application.

 Delivery and configuration